1 | Side-striped palm pitviper |

 2 | Central American bushmaster |

 This snake prefers to stay still for days on end, rather than prowling the countryside aggressively.
 The bushmaster name comes from their cunning tendency to hide in thick undergrowth, but the Spanish name is even more brutal: matabuey, which translates to “ox-killer”.
-This snake has a docile personality, but its venom can unleash necrosis, vomiting, intense pain, sweating and excitability.
+This snake has a docile personality, but its venom can unleash vomiting, intense pain, sweating and excitability.
 There are very few neurotoxins, but necrosis is highly likely, as are nasty infections in the bite wound.
 Their hollow fangs can also shift position in their jaw.

 3 | Ringed tree boa |